Phantomware-HQ/FluxBox-Changelog/README.md

 ## ⚖️ License

-This project is licensed under a **Proprietary Source-Available License**.
-Source code is made publicly visible solely for transparency, security auditing, and verification purposes.
+All rights reserved.
+The content, text, and media in this repository are the intellectual property of **Phantomware**.
-See the [LICENSE](LICENSE.md) file for full terms and conditions.
+See the [LICENSE](LICENSE.md) file for more details.

 © 2026 **Phantomware**.
 All rights reserved.